DavisRayM/db-warden/README.md

 - Implement RLS functionality
     - Add ability to mark models for RLS enabling
     - Specify custom RLS for each model ?
+Probably using the `DatabaseUsers'` one-to-one `User` field for most of the policies ?
 - Create test app to see how well it works ??
 - Add a way to optionally grant & revoke connect priveleges for created users
 - **Low priority; Probably won't do** Add ability to modify created permissions & users ? _Might not be the best idea perhaps ?_